SDAChess/sdachess/README.md

 - 🔭 I’m currently working on [Social Fluide](https://social-fluide.com/).
-- 🌱 I’m currently learning more about Flutter and C.
+- 🌱 I’m currently learning more about Rust and C.
 - 💬 Ask me about Mathematics or Functionnal programming.
 - 📫 How to reach me: Discord - @SDA#3806